alien-code-hunter/hmis-landing-page/README.md

 ## Future Improvements
 🔐 Authentication: Implement a secure login system with role-based access control.
 🧾 Audit Logging: Record user activities (e.g., data changes, logins).
 📤 Data Export: Add Excel/PDF export options for displayed data.
 📊 Charts Integration: Visualize key metrics using Chart.js or D3.js.
 💾 Data Persistence: Replace local JSON storage with server-side or database-backed persistence.
 ✅ Form Validation: Improve data validation for admin inputs.

+ Contributing
+We welcome contributions!
+If you’d like to improve the dashboard, fix a bug, or implement a planned feature, feel free to submit a pull request.

+📜 License
+This project is under the MIT License.
+See the LICENSE file for more info.